The easiest way to date a piece of women’s clothing as vintage is to identify whether it has a union label.

 ERA: 1995 to 2005

-LOOK FOR: The scalloped circle over a needle and thread is gone, replaced with a more minimalist style approach.
+LOOK FOR: The ILGWU union label from 1995 to 2005 departs from the previous scalloped circle design and embraces a more minimalist style approach.

 UNION LABELS UNITE HERE!